-- (a).
-Comply with applicable laws, rules, regulations, and provisions of the charter contract. - (b).
-Timely complete and submit all necessary document requests from the Commission in its monitoring and oversight. - (c).
-Create and implement policies and procedures following general practices and guidelines to manage school operations. - (d).
-Maintain and make accessible the policies and procedures as listed but not limited to those found in Section 10.8 School Policies. - (e).
-Comply with all material legal, statutory, regulatory, or contractual requirements contained in the charter contract that are not otherwise stated herein. - (f).
-Meet the requirements by other entities to which the school is accountable in addition to the Commission. - (g).
-Comply with the Commission as they conduct or require oversight activities including, but not limited to, inquiries, records review, investigations and site visits consistent with HRS §302D-17.
+- Comply with applicable laws, rules, regulations, and provisions of the charter contract. - 2.
+Timely complete and submit all necessary document requests from the COMMISSION in its monitoring and oversight. - 3.
+Create and implement policies and procedures following general practices and guidelines to manage SCHOOL operations.

+- 4. Maintain and make accessible the policies and procedures as listed but not limited to those found in Section 10.8 SCHOOL Policies. - 5.
+Comply with all material legal, statutory, regulatory, or contractual requirements contained in the charter contract that are not otherwise stated herein. - 6.
+Meet the requirements by other entities to which the SCHOOL is accountable in addition to the COMMISSION. - 7.
+Comply with the COMMISSION as they conduct or require oversight activities including, but not limited to, inquiries, records review, investigations and site visits consistent with HRS §302D-17.